CIS monthly returns: a step-by-step guide for contractors

 - The deduction rate applied (0%, 20%, or 30% depending on the subcontractor's registration status)

 Before making any payment, you must verify each subcontractor with HMRC online or by phone.
 HMRC will confirm whether the subcontractor is registered and what deduction rate to apply.
 Keep records of all verifications.
+This could be a simple spreadsheet or a specific accounting software that tracks these details.
+Accurate record-keeping is not just a requirement but also a good business practice that can save time and prevent errors.

 CIS deduction rates explained